This section covers the basics of how to download and install TomoPy.

 $ conda install --file requirements.txt

-After navigating to inside the tomopy directory, you can install TomoPy by activating the Conda base environment and running the install script:
+After navigating to inside the tomopy directory, you can install TomoPy by running the install script: